tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 The definition of the response is called the *schema* or *model* (the terms are used synonymously) and aligns with the [JSON schema language and descriptions](http://json-schema.org/).
 What works particularly well with the SendGrid example is the use of expand/collapse tags to mirror the same structure as the example, with objects at different levels.

 Swagger UI also provides both an example value and a schema or model.
-For example, in the sample Sunset and Sunrise Times API doc that I used for the [SwaggerUI activity](https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset) (which comes later in the course), you can see a distinction between the response example and the response schema.
+For example, in the sample Sunrise and Sunset Times API doc that I used for the [SwaggerUI activity](https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset) (which comes later in the course), you can see a distinction between the response example and the response schema.
 Here's the **Example Value**:

 <a class="noExtIcon" href="https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset"><img src="images/sunriseexample.png" alt="Sunrise example value" /></a>

 The example response should correspond with the example request.
 Just as the request example might only include a subset of all possible parameters, the response example might also be a subset of all possible returned information.

 However, the *response schema* is comprehensive of all possible properties returned in the response.
 This is why you need both a response example and a response schema.
-Here's the response schema for the Sunrise and sunset API:
+Here's the response schema for the Sunrise and Sunset Times API:

 <a class="noExtIcon" href="https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset"><img src="images/sunrisemodelexample.png" alt="Sunrise model" /></a>